Chirag-Jani/90DaysDSA/README.md

    link: https://leetcode.com/problems/minimum-operations-to-make-the-array-increasing/

-   - approach was good (did after seeing solution on discussion forum) - see the code and you'll understand.
+   - approach was good (did after seeing the solution on a discussion forum) - see the code and you'll understand.

 ---